cristiantobol/developer-toolcamp/session_04_rest_service.md

 More information on how to set up CORS properly using a _whitelist_ can be found in the [further reading](#further) section.

-### routes
+### Routes
-Lastly we've added the `recipeRoutes` to the app to allow us to hook in the code we just wrote in the routes, controller and model.
+Lastly we've added the `recipeRoutes` to the app to allow us to hook in the code we just wrote in the routes, controller and model modules.
 ```javaScript
 recipeRoutes(app);
 ```